dana-ross/dana-ross/README.md

 This is a stock photo of a desk.
 It's a really nice desk, don't get me wrong.
 It's so tidy.

-This desk looks nothing like my real desk.
+My desk looks nothing like this.
 They say the state of someone's desk reflects their state of mind.
 My desk reflects a mind and body in motion.
 It's where I *work* and it's where I *work out*.
 It's not messy, but it's crowded.
 It's where I take on many of my work and personal projects.

 ### About me
 I'm an engineering leader, a certified accessibility professional, a runner, a feral cat socializer, and I love fixing and using vintage Commodore and Apple computers.